mawugod/Phishing-Analysis/README.md

 + Indicators
     + Use of defanged URLs to bypass detection
     + Malicious links associated with image and in the content of the email as proved by the virustotal engine.
-    + Mismatched sender domain against claimed identity - Sender domain 'ocial.helwan.edu.eg' is not same as claimed 'Microsoft' identity.
+    + Mismatched sender domain against claimed identity - Sender domain 'social.helwan.edu.eg' is not same as claimed 'Outlook Support Team' identity.

 RecommedationDefense Actions